openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

       Even though in my initial plan there were about two weeks free time in the schedule that i could use in occasions like this.

-Anyway, what™s up with the progress.
+Anyway, whatâ€™s up with the progress.
 As I have described in previous post, I am currently
       working on the matching code / algorithm.
 Some major improvements took place on the aug_process_tree method, which will be responsible for matching the initial tree with those coming as parameters.
 The tree traversal algorithm is now working completely, some issues